Document

 The introduction of Goods and Services Tax (GST) has brought about a significant transformation in the previous indirect tax structure, simplifying and streamlining the taxation system while eliminating multiple taxes.
 One notable change is the elimination of the need to file commercial taxes, including luxury tax, on a monthly or quarterly basis.
 Under the GST regime, the taxation process has become more organised and systematic.

-Moreover, the new taxation system provides clear definitions for products and services falling under the luxury category.
+Moreover, the new taxation system clearly defines products and services falling under the luxury category.
 These include hotels, restaurants, health clubs, spas, beauty parlours, swimming pools, and more.
-By categorizing these products and services, the GST system brings further clarity to the tax structure.
+By categorizing these products and services, the GST system further clarifies the tax structure.

 History of Luxury Tax in India